JKorf/Bittrex.Net/README.md

 If not successful the Error object will contain an error code and an error message as to what went wrong.
 Error codes are divided in 3 categories:

 * 5000 - 5999: input errors.
 There was a problem when validating the input for a method.
 Check the input and try again.
 * 6000 - 6999: returned errors.
-The server indicated that there was a problem with the request (parameters).
-Check the input and try again.
-Can also be a server side problem.
+The server indicated that there was a problem with the request or the service is temporarily unavailable.
+If this error is persistent check the input and if Binance is online or has any status updates regarding connectivity.
+If this issue persists please open an Issue.
 * 7000 - 7999: output errors.
 The server returned data, but we we're unable to successfully parse the response.
 If this error is persistent please open an Issue.

-The `BittrexClient` provides an automatic retry for when the server returns error status codes, for example when a gateway timeout occures or the service is temporarily unavailable.
+The `BittrexClient` provides an automatic retry for when the server returns error status codes, for example when a gateway timeout occurs or the service is temporarily unavailable.
 The amount of retries can be set in the client by setting the `MaxRetry` property.
 This can also be set to a default value by the `SetDefaultRetries` funtion in `BittrexDefaults.`:
 ```C#
 // On a single client